neilsimon/nd009t-capstone/doc/Report.md

 The average return of a fair coin flip is 1 as the daily return is either positive or negative by the same proportion and with equal likelihood.
 The market return is easily gathered by just using the cumulative return as described in Metrics.
 Similarly, the ideal return is also described in the Metrics above.

-There are no publically available models which perform significantly better than market return, so there are no other models against which it makes sense to compare.
+There are no publicly available models which perform significantly better than market return, so there are no other models against which it makes sense to compare.

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing